MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 Runs the application.

-This function is intended to be run from `main()` and its return value is intended to be returned by `main()`.
-Although you are expected to pass the *argc*, *argv* parameters from `main()` to this function, it is possible to pass `Any` if *argv* is not available or commandline handling is not required.
-Note that on Windows, *argc* and *argv* are ignored, and `g_win32_get_command_line()` is called internally (for proper support of Unicode commandline arguments).
+This function is intended to be run from `main()` and its return value is intended to be returned by your main program.

-**Gnome::Gio::Application** will attempt to parse the commandline arguments.
-You can add commandline flags to the list of recognised options by way of `g_application_add_main_option_entries()`.
+**Gnome::Gio::Application** will attempt to parse the commandline arguments read from `@*ARGS`.
+You can add commandline flags to the list of recognized options by way of `add-main-option-entries()`.
 After this, the *handle-local-options* signal is emitted, from which the application can inspect the values of its **N-GOptionEntrys**.

-    I<handle-local-options> is a good place to handle options such as `--version`, where an immediate reply from the local process is desired (instead of communicating with an already-running instance).
-A  I<handle-local-options> handler can stop further processing by returning a non-negative value, which then becomes the exit status of the process.
+*handle-local-options* is a good place to handle options such as `--version`, where an immediate reply from the local process is desired (instead of communicating with an already-running instance).
+A *handle-local-options* handler can stop further processing by returning a non-negative value, which then becomes the exit status of the process.

 What happens next depends on the flags: if `G_APPLICATION_HANDLES_COMMAND_LINE` was specified then the remaining commandline arguments are sent to the primary instance, where a *command-line* signal is emitted.
 Otherwise, the remaining commandline arguments are assumed to be a list of files.
 If there are no files listed, the application is activated via the *activate* signal.
 If there are one or more files, and `G_APPLICATION_HANDLES_OPEN` was specified then the files are opened via the *open* signal.